ecelg/IRIS-SQLCloud-connect-by-pyodbc-with-UI/README.md

 Before running the code <br>
 ----------------------------------------------
 1. Python 3.x should be installed (recommended python 3.4-3.7, if you would like to use the irienative library.
-I found the wheel file for 3.8-3.9 also, but 3.10... sorry may need to wait.)<
+I found the wheel file for 3.8-3.9 also, but 3.10... sorry may need to wait.)
 2. The following libraries are used, please include them by (py -m pip install )
   - import tkinter
   - import pyodbc
   - import ast

+I am using Python 3.9, btw...<br>
 <br>

 Running the code <by>